dqdang/dqdang.github.io/_posts/2019-02-05-open-shrine.markdown

 category: posts
 ---

-*A casual randomized exploration journey.*
+*A casual randomized exploration journey*

 I take interest in learning about the thoughts of those more religious than mine.
 [Terry Davis](https://en.wikipedia.org/wiki/Terry_A._Davis) fascinated me with his [OS](https://en.wikipedia.org/wiki/TempleOS),